austinyu/CSC395-Final-Project/Paper.md

 - Language Detection to remove non-English news

-Our dataset included news written in language other than English.
-Considering the volume of the dataset and ease in the stemming, we removed all the dataset written in non-English by using language detection from langdetect.
+Our dataset included news written in a language other than English.
+Considering the volume of the dataset and ease in the stemming, we removed all the datasets written in non-English by using language detection from langdetect.

 - Removing entries with NA
+After performing the language detection, all the entries with at least one missing value were removed.

 - Stemming